vaidasmaciulis/PlantAndCook/README.md

 [h1]Intro[/h1]

 Planter and Kitchen blocks are made functional and allows to grow and cook food respectively.
+Bar counter blocks are made functional as containers for consumables and food products.

 This mod integrates with Eat.
 Drink.
 Sleep.
 Repeat! stat mechanics.